rajalaxmi15/pdsnd_github/README.md

 injury prevention in Health Information Management(HIM) department.
 Created 3 fictional scenarios for sentinal events and compared those with real events and Occupational Safety and Health Administration(OSHA) benchmarks.

 ### Files used
 Injury_Prevention_HIMDept.docx

+### Date created
+05/28/2019

+### Project Title
+Exploring relational database - Sakila DVD Rental database

+### Description
+Sakila DVD Rental database: The Sakila Database holds information about a company that rents movie DVDs.
+Used SQL queries to understand customer base, such as what the patterns in movie watching are across different customer groups, how they compare on payment earnings, and how the stores compare in their performance.

+### Files used
+dvd-rental-erd-2.pdf
+sql-project-submission.pdf

+### Date created
+07/16/2015

+### Project Title
+Ebola Virus Disease

+### Description
+Created power point about Ebola disease for Biology-2404 class.

+### Files used
+EbolaVirusDisease.pptx